bende937/pychan3d/README.md

 Getting Started

-The source code can be downloaded from the github page (to be updated when in place).
+The source code can be downloaded from the github page https://github.com/bende937/pychan3d.

 Requirements and installing